bryanblackbee/topic__deep-learning-python/README.md

 6.1 explores using word embeddings to handle the **reviews** classification problem.
 It adds a preprocessing step called word embedding to learn semantic relationship between words.
 Furthermore, it introduces using pretrained word embeddings to learn from more generic semantic relationships, much like using a pretrained convnet in chapter 5.
 - `DLwP`
     - Chap 6.1

+### 7. Advanced Deep Learning Best Practices
+#### 7.1 - The Keras Functional API
+- `DLwP`
+    - Chap 7.1
+- `HandsML`
+    - Chapter 10
+        - Building Complex Models Using the Functional API
+        - Building Dynamic Models Using the Subclassing API
+        - Saving and Restoring a Model
+#### 7.2 - Callbacks & TensorBoard
+- `DLwP`
+    - Chap 7.2
+- `HandsML`
+    - Chapter 10
+        - Using Callbacks
+        - Visualization using TensorBoard